----------------------------selected video art------------------------------

 “Forensics E (bad boys)” is part of an ongoing discussion about masculinity, movement, orientation, and labor.
 Here is a summary of this conversation:

-Face Painting—Floor, White Line (1972), a document of an action in which the artist pushes himself along the floor while painting a white line with his face and body.
+As a response to Jackson Pollock (whether intentional or otherwise), Paul McCarthy makes Face Painting—Floor, White Line (1972), a document of an action in which the artist pushes himself along the floor while painting a white line with his face and body.
 Unlike Pollock, who lords above the horizontal canvas while he works, McCarthy is facedown, the pathetic, wormlike counterpart to Pollock’s vigorous, masculine (and stubbornly vertical) body.

-Mondo Cane (1962)—which features a soft-core re-enactment of Klein’s Anthropometries of the Blue Period (1960)—the artist sees red.
+As a response to the premier of the shockumentary Mondo Cane (1962)—which features a soft-core re-enactment of Klein’s Anthropometries of the Blue Period (1960)—the artist sees red.
 He has several heart attacks and dies three weeks later.

-W Magazine to photograph Kate Moss dressed as a naughty nurse, a furious reader writes, “A REAL NURSE would not even dream of wearing pleather or patent leather, as we would sweat ferociously with all the hard work we do.”
+As a response to the artist Richard Prince, who was commissioned by W Magazine to photograph Kate Moss dressed as a naughty nurse, a furious reader writes, “A REAL NURSE would not even dream of wearing pleather or patent leather, as we would sweat ferociously with all the hard work we do.”
 Christie’s auction house describes Prince’s painting Lake Resort Nurse as “unit[ing] two gender stereotypes in an unlikely marriage: the macho Abstract Expressionist and the sexy nurse.”

 As a response to Pollock and other abstract expressionists, Klein denies any association with the labor of action painting on the grounds that he is “completely detached from all physical work during the time of creation.”